Eighonet/parking-research/README.md

 # Datasets

-Up to the June 2022, there are six available datasets for different types of parking lot occupancy prediction algorithms described below.
+Up to the June 2022, there are six available datasets for parking lot occupancy prediction problem.
+For the future studies, we have combined them under the one format, add relevant metadata for each image and publish in this repo.

 TBD